-Using Color on the TI-84 Plus CE
+Using Colour on the TI-84 Plus CE

-The TI-84 Plus CE graphing calculator has many color options and a high resolution display that allows more information to be shown on the screen.
-The TI-84 Plus CE uses color in the following ways:
+The TI-84 Plus CE graphing calculator has many colour options and a high resolution display that allows more information to be shown on the screen.
+The TI-84 Plus CE uses colour in the following ways:

-- Y= editor for line color. - DRAW commands for line color, such as vertical lines, circles, and text on the graph screen. - The graph format screen for grid, axes, or border color, and applying a background image or color. - Statistical Plots.
+- Y= editor for line colour. - DRAW commands for line colour, such as vertical lines, circles and text on the graph screen. - The graph format screen for grid, axes or border colour and applying a background image or colour. - Statistical Plots.

-Color options for various features are accessed via a spinner menu.
-With the cursor on a color selection for a feature, use the \blacktriangleleft or \triangleright to change the color.
+Colour options for various features are accessed via a spinner menu.
+With the cursor on a colour selection for a feature, use the \blacktriangleleft or \triangleright to change the colour.
 When the cursor is on any spinner menu, the context help in the status bar frequently displays the hint: PRESS [<] OR [>] TO SELECT AN OPTION.

-Note: Take care to choose appropriate color combinations for the graph areas so that all features are visible.
+Note: Take care to choose appropriate colour combinations for the graph areas so that all features are visible.

-Resetting Color Options to Default
+Resetting Colour Options to Default

-- With the cursor on a function in [Y=], press clear clear to return to the default color and line style for that function. - You can reset the calculator to its default settings, including color settings, by pressing [2nd] [mem] 7 2 2.
+- With the cursor on a function in [Y=], press clear clear to return to the default colour and line style for that function. - You can reset the calculator to its default settings, including colour settings, by pressing [2nd] [mem] 7 2 2.

-Using Color on the Graph Screen
+Using Colour on the Graph Screen